What Does a LASIK Price Include?December 19, 2013

 Either way, some enhancement package should be included in your LASIK price.
 Enhancements affect a tiny percent of people who get LASIK (under five percent at some centers).
 But if you fall into that group, you will be glad you know what the cost for an enhancement will be.

-These are just some of the services your LASIK price should cover.
+These are just some of the services included in your LASIK pricing.
 The price you pay might vary from national average by a couple hundred dollars per eye based on non-surgical factors, such as geographic location.
 New York LASIK is likely to cost more than Missouri LASIK, for instance.

 Don’t meet your eye doctor in St. Louis just yet, though.
 Get a consultation with your eye doctor to see if you’re a LASIK candidate.